starshine-sys/catalogger/README.md

 For a usage guide, check out docs/USAGE.md

-To invite the bot to your server, use [this link](https://discord.com/api/oauth2/authorize?client_id=830819903371739166&permissions=537259249&scope=bot%20applications.commands).
+To invite Catalogger to your server, use [this link](https://discord.com/api/oauth2/authorize?client_id=830819903371739166&permissions=537259249&scope=bot%20applications.commands).

-## Hosting the bot yourself
+## Hosting Catalogger yourself

 A logging bot, by its nature, collects a *lot* of potentially sensitive data.
 All message content is stored encrypted, but even then, you might not be comfortable adding a third-party bot for logging.
-For that reason, we provide an easy way of self-hosting the bot using Docker.
+For that reason, we provide an easy way of self-hosting Catalogger using Docker.

 (We're not sure if the Docker image will run on Windows--it's only been tested on Linux.
 For best results, use a Linux system!)